kevinpowell1/folio_user_loading/README.md

 }
 ```

-Columns in your original CSV data can be mapped to one or more FOLIO fields
+TIP: Columns in your original CSV data can be mapped to one or more FOLIO fields

 ```json
 [